Gruhit13/Connect4-AlphaZero/README.md

 To see the Connect4 agent in action, please refer to the accompanying video demonstration provided in the video.
 The video showcases the gameplay and highlights the performance of the AlphaZero-based agent.

 https://github.com/Gruhit13/Connect4-AlphaZero/assets/64111603/b056bc20-f152-4b9f-864b-6e93ec05acb8

-For detailed instructions on how to set up and run the Connect4 project, please refer to the project documentation and code files.

-**Note:** Make sure to acknowledge any relevant papers, libraries, or resources used in your project by including appropriate references in the `readme.md` file.